IntershopCommunicationsAG/version-recommender-gradle-plugin/README.md

 # Supported version patterns and extensions

-Unfortunally not all open source projects using semantic versioning or derived version patterns.
+Unfortunally, not all open source projects using semantic versioning or derived version patterns.
 Therefore the plugin tries to imagine major, minor, patch, increments and release extensions.

 Following patterns are recognized:

 | pattern       | example      | description                                                                                            |